-Someone once called me a unicorn, since they found it hard to find someone like me.
+Someone once called me a unicorn (their term, not mine), since they found it hard to find someone like me.

 This was because I don’t have sales licenses for product sales.
 I’m fee-only and a fiduciary as a result.
 Actually, only a small, but growing, percentage of financial advisers are fee-ONLY.

 You can vet me extensively below where I’ve placed key links in one place for you.